srhodges/Office/README.md

 #### MVP

-_These are examples only.
-Replace with your own MVP features._

 - Successfully create and render external api
 - Successfully allow user to add posts
 - Successfully route to all pages